nejohnson2/sdr-research/rpi-install.md

 ### Install Raspian Wheezy

 Setup the RPi as you normally would with the Raspian Wheezy image.
+I usually have success using [Pi filer](http://ivanx.com/raspberrypi/)

 ### Upgrade Wheezy to Jessie

-That has worked though you might have to add this to your /etc/apt/sources.list file:
+This takes a long time.

 ```
 sudo echo 'deb http://archive.raspbian.org/raspbian jessie main' >> /etc/apt/sources.list